 Show a warning if a transformation has been applied

-Spatial data is projected on the fly whenever the native coordinate system of a layer does not match that defined by the map or scene it is in.
+Spatial data is projected in real time ("on the fly") whenever the native coordinate system of a layer does not match that defined by the map or scene it is in.
 This happens with the automatic application of a transformation.
-It's useful to know when a transformation has been applied, especially if you will be creating or editing data in the layer.
+It is useful to know when a transformation has been applied, especially if you will be creating or editing data in the layer.
 To ensure that you are always aware of this state, you can choose to enable transformation warnings.

 Click the Project tab and click the Options tab.
 On the Options dialog box, click the Map and Scene tab.
 Expand the Spatial Reference heading and check Warn if transformation between geographic coordinate system is required to align data sources correctly.

 With this option enabled, a warning appears anytime you add data to a map or scene that requires a geographic coordinate system transformation.
 You can click OK on the dialog box to accept the transformation, or choose a different one.